carlosmunoz/zanata-wiki/Python-Client-Troubleshooting.md

   python-polib will treat it as syntax error.
 This issue is addressed in python-polib 1.0, the python-polib will ignore obsolete previous msgid in po file. please take reference from https://bitbucket.org/izi/polib/issue/28/ioerror-on-reading-obsolete-previous-msgid

 ## Other errors and warnings
-* The URL mismatch between zanata.xml and zanata.ini
+* URL mismatch between zanata.xml and zanata.ini

-  The URL in zanata.xml and zanata.ini have to strict identical, otherwise, the zanata-python-client will warn user to specify the username and apikey in zanata.ini or by options, since the python-client use the URL to retrieve the username and apikey.
-This error message is a bit of confusing sometime, so please check the URL carefully.
+  The URL in zanata.xml and zanata.ini have to be strictly identical, otherwise, the zanata-python-client will warn user to specify the username and apikey in zanata.ini or by options, since the python-client uses the URL to retrieve the username and apikey.
+This error message is a bit confusing sometimes, so please check the URL carefully.
 The python client will also revise the error later.